-SUME DULE D. 1.
-CERTIFICATE OF COMPLIANCE FOR PROGRESS CLAIM Canada matter of the Agreement entered into between His Majesty the King in right of a, as represented by the Minister of Intergovernmental Affairs, Infrastructure and unities, and City of Corner Brook (the "Recipient"), represented by (Name), concerning the Great Trail Enhancement - Phase oct (the "Agreement").
-2 Proje ct (the "Agreement").
-(Name), of the City/Town of, ce/Territory of, declare as follows: 1.
-That I hold the position of with the Recipient and as such have knowledge of the matters set forth in this declaration and believe this declaration to be true.
-2. I am duly authorized by the Recipient to give this Certificate under [RECIPIENT INSERTS THE COMPLETE REFERENCE TO THE BY LAW OR INTERNAL POLICY AUTHORITY THAT ALLOWS THEM TO PROVIDE THIS CERTIFICATION] dated [DATE].
-3. I have read and understood the Agreement and the progress claim submitted by the Recipient thereunder dated the same date as this Certificate and have knowledge of the business and affairs of the Recipient and have made such examinations or investigations as are necessary to give this Certificate and to ensure that the information contained herein is true and accurate.
-4. The expenditures claimed are Eligible Expenditures in accordance with the Agreement.
-5. The Recipient, at the date of this Certificate, has performed all covenants under the Agreement that are required to be performed by it on or prior to that date.
-6. All representations and warranties of the Recipient contained in the Agreement are true and accurate in all respects at the date of this Certificate as though such representations and warranties had been made at the date of this Certificate.
-Dated, thisday of20 Signatu ure
+SCHEDULE D.1: CERTIFICATE OF COMPLIANCE FOR PROGRESS CLAIM

+In the matter of the Agreement entered into between His Majesty the King in right of Canada, as represented by the Minister of Intergovernmental Affairs, Infrastructure and Communities, and City of Corner Brook (the "Recipient"), represented by

+\(Name), concerning the Great Trail Enhancement - Phase 2 Project (the "Agreement").

+I, (Name), of the City/Town of Province/Territory of , declare as follows:

+- 1. That I hold the position of \ \ with the Recipient and as such have knowledge of the matters set forth in this declaration and believe this declaration to be true. - 2.
+I am duly authorized by the Recipient to give this Certificate under [RECIPIENT INSERTS THE COMPLETE REFERENCE TO THE BY LAW OR INTERNAL POLICY AUTHORITY THAT ALLOWS THEM TO PROVIDE THIS CERTIFICATION] dated [DATE]. - 3.
+I have read and understood the Agreement and the progress claim submitted by the Recipient thereunder dated the same date as this Certificate and have knowledge of the business and affairs of the Recipient and have made such examinations or investigations as are necessary to give this Certificate and to ensure that the information contained herein is true and accurate. - 4.
+The expenditures claimed are Eligible Expenditures in accordance with the Agreement. - 5.
+The Recipient, at the date of this Certificate, has performed all covenants under the Agreement that are required to be performed by it on or prior to that date. - 6.
+All representations and warranties of the Recipient contained in the Agreement are true and accurate in all respects at the date of this Certificate as though such representations and warranties had been made at the date of this Certificate.